icrc/openmrs-distro-sso/keycloak/README.md

+# Why
-Will create users listed in users.csv and use password given in main .env file.
+Modify default Keycloak Docker image to automatically create users listed in `users.csv` using password given in main `.env `file.

 See `../env.default` file